 At the turn of the century, luge was actually governed by the Federation Internationale de Bobsleigh et de Tobogganing (F.I.B.T.), which administered all the ice-track sports.
 In 1935, the F.I.B.T admitted luge athletes as a "Section de Luge."
 In 1955, the first world championships were held in Oslo, and in 1957, in Davos, delegates from 13 countries established their own international governing body with the formation of the Federation Internationale de Luge de Course (F.I.L.).
 Luge was inaugurated as an Olympic sport at the 1964 IX Winter Olympic Games in Innsbruck, Austria.

-The luge competition consists of three events; men's singles, women's singles and mixed doubles.
-Mixed teams can consist of two athletes of either gender, but are almost always two men.
+The luge competition consists of four events; men's singles, women's singles, doubles and Team Competition.
+Doubles teams can consist of two athletes of either gender, but are almost always two men.

 Having no formal luge program at the time of the 1964 Winter Games, the United States' first Olympic luge team consisted mainly of American soldiers who were stationed in Europe.
 Back in the U.S., luge attracted a small number of athletes who were relegated to training on the 1932 Olympic bobsled run in Lake Placid, N.Y.
 With no formal national organization to support, develop and promote luge, American sliders remained in relative obscurity over the next 15 years.